Outcast of Redwall: Plot summary

 At the abbey, the young ferret's fate is determined.
 Abbess Meriam and Bella of Brocktree decide to entrust the baby to the care of Bryony, a young mousemaid, and Togget, her sensible mole friend.
 The ferret is named Veil, and as the seasons turn he grows into a young adult in the abbey.
 As a youngster he is naughty and mischievous, but as a young adult his true vermin nature begins to show through, as the ferret would steal, lie, and be generally unpleasant to all, especially his adopted mother, Bryony.
-He is eventually banished, by Bella, from the Abbey when he attempts (and fails) to poison Friar Bunfold (with a mole drinking the water used instead, though she survives the poisoning).
+He is eventually banished, by Bella, from the Abbey when he attempts (and fails) to poison Friar Bunfold (with a hedgehog drinking the water used instead, though she survives the poisoning).

 Bryony, feeling his banishment was unjust, leaves the abbey to track the ferret down.
 Her molefriend Togget accompanies her, and together they follow Veil as he wanders through Mossflower.
 The young ferret, remaining unapologetic and as mean as ever, makes life difficult for the mousemaid and her friend.

 Leagues away, Swartt comes upon Salamandastron and launches an attack.
 Now allied to a smooth-talking ferret corsair named Zigu, an attack is mounted and war begins.
 Zigu is eventually killed by a skilled hare of the Long Patrol named Sabretache, and Swartt's horde grows once more with Zigu's crew swelling their ranks.
 With the help of neighbouring woodlanders, the vermin attack is deflected.
 Sunflash and Skarlath go hunting after them, and Nightshade lays an ambush with poison arrows.
 In the ensuing attack, Nightshade kills Skarlath with a poison arrow, only to be slain by Sunflash seconds later.
 Swartt and his depleted horde flee to the mountains east of Salamandastron.

 Veil, Bryony and Togget reach the same mountains from the east, and Veil meets his father for the first time.
 Neither is impressed by the other.
 Sunflash is stunned and captured by Swartt, and Bryony encounters the evil Swartt Sixclaw.
 The ferret warlord tries to kill her by throwing a javelin; Veil, in a moment that portrays his true emotions toward the mousemaid, saves her life by taking the javelin, dying in the process.
 Sunflash then kills Swartt by throwing him from the mountain.

 Sunflash, Bryony and Togget return to Redwall.
 Bryony, unsure if Veil really meant to save her, accepted that the young ferret she always defended had always been evil.
 She is later made Abbess and Togget is made Foremole.
 Sunflash meets Bella, his mother, for the first time since he was a child.
 He stays with her until her death many seasons later, and he then returns to the western coast to rule at Salamandastron.